-Citizens' behaviours during the Covid-19 outbreak are influenced by a complex set of factors, making the strategic delivery of the 'return to normal' a challenge for local authorities.
+Citizens' behaviors during the Covid-19 outbreak are influenced by a complex set of factors, making the strategic delivery of the 'return to normal' a challenge for local authorities.
 More people-centric insights are needed to inform policy and city planning.

-To better understand behaviours and attitudes of people in West Yorkshire as they relate to the Covid-19 outbreak, and thus enable WYCA to make more informed decisions about the next steps for West Yorkshire.
+To better understand behaviors and attitudes of people in West Yorkshire as they relate to the Covid-19 outbreak, and thus enable WYCA to make more informed decisions about the next steps for West Yorkshire.

-Scaled Insights in collaboration with the University of Leeds conducted a large-scale online survey on attitudes and behaviours relating to COVID-19.
+Scaled Insights in collaboration with the University of Leeds conducted a large-scale online survey on attitudes and behaviors relating to COVID-19.
 WYCA has co-designed a set of questions to inform their policy decisions.
-Behavioural clustering based on Personality Traits obtained from language samples using Scaled Insights'Behavioral AI technology has identified distinct groups of respondents whose actions and lifestyle behaviors during Covid-19 differed significantly.
+Behavioral clustering based on Personality Traits obtained from language samples using Scaled Insights'Behavioral AI technology has identified distinct groups of respondents whose actions and lifestyle behaviors during Covid-19 differed significantly.
 Innovative text analytics methods were also used to extract and categorize contextual factors influencing those actions.This project assesses longer term impacts of COVID-19, and thus, future data collection is currently underway.